 VYI COMMISSIONER GUIDELINES

 Once the President/COO/Board get to know a new commissioner they are usually given wide latitude in how they conduct their program and the COO gets involved only if the commissioner attempts to spend outside their budget, or have a personnel issue within the league which might affect the club, or requires a dispute resolution as outlined on this WEB site, or there is a code of conduct violation which is not effectively dealt with.
-Commissioners are expected to report on their sport, whether in or out of season, at each scheduled Board meeting.
+Commissioners or their assigned representatives are expected to report on their sport, whether in or out of season, at each scheduled Board meeting.
 Attendance at a number of meetings, held every fourth Tuesday of each month, is required.

 I. COMPLIANCE WITH FAIRFAX COUNTY RULES